bbbbbr/romusage/README.md

 Use: Read a .map, .noi or .ihx file to display area sizes and usage.
 Example 1: "romusage build/MyProject.map"
-Example 2: "romusage build/MyProject.noi -a"
+Example 2: "romusage build/MyProject.noi -a -e:STACK:DEFF:100 -e:SHADOW_OAM:C000:A0"
-Example 3: "romusage build/MyProject.ihx -g -e:STACK:DEFF:100 -e:SHADOW_OAM:C000:A0"
+Example 3: "romusage build/MyProject.ihx -g"

 Note: Estimates are as close as possible, but may not be complete.
       Unless specified with -m/-e they *do not* factor regions lacking